-Please read the below FAQs regarding reimbursement, commencement, transcripts as well as other out-of-the-classroom services.
+Please read the below FAQs regarding fees, commencement, transcripts as well as other out-of-the-classroom services.

 Since one third of the term occurred after the transition to remote learning, the amount refunded for the Campus Life Fee, General Fee, and Housing costs equal 33 percent of the original charges.